TheMarlboroMan/tile_editor/README.md

 There is no official extension for this.
 I use ".dat", but the output is actually a simple text file.

 The thing does output in dnot (think json... before it was fashionable) but there was also a very simple "classic" structure.
 By default, the application will use the "dnot" format but will try to detect the kind of file when opening a new one.
 Classic files will be always saved with the classic format.
 It is, however, trivial to dive into the "controlador_rejilla.cpp" code and make the neccesary changes if this behaviour is undesirable.

+The dnot format saves additional presentational data, such as alpha values.

 This is the classic format. ! denotes a comment on this description, but the real file allows for no comments.